INS Kavaratti (P31): Construction and career

 INS Kavaratti has completed sea trials and delivered to Indian Navy on 18 February 2020.
 The ship was commissioned into the Navy by India's the then Army Chief General Manoj Mukund Naravane on 22 October 2020.

 Kavaratti was used as the testbed for the user trials of the indigenous Extended Range Anti-Submarine Rocket (ERASR) from its Indigenous Rocket Launchers (IRL), a variant of RBU-6000, between 27 June and 3 July 2025.
 A total of 17 rockets were successfully fired at different ranges during the trials.

 Between 14 and 17 October 2025, the ship participated in Exercise Samudra Shakti with the Indonesian Navy corvette and its integral helicopter.
 The harbour phase was hosted in Visakhapatnam followed by the sea phar which included Helicopter Operations, Air Defence Exercises, Weapon Firing Drills, Visit, Board, Search and Seizure (VBSS) exercises.

+INS Kavaratti participated at the International Fleet Review 2026 held at Visakapatanam.

+In June 2026, a flotilla from the Eastern Fleet was operationally deployed to the South East Asia region.
+The flotilla is being commanded by the Flag Officer Commanding Eastern Fleet (FOCEF), Rear Admiral Alok Ananda, and consists of (F35) and Kavaratti.
+They reached at Nha Rong Port, Ho Chi Minh City, Vietnam, on 22 June.
+The crew of the ships conducted professional interactions with the personnel of the Vietnam People's Navy.
+The ships departed Vietnam on 24 June.
+Later, joined the flotilla.
+The three ships conducted a port call at the Sattahip Naval Base, Thailand from 27 to 29 June.
+The flotilla conducted their third port call at the Changi Naval Base, Singapore from 1 July.

+Kavaratti took part in Sri Lanka–India Naval Exercise (SLINEX-26) from 17 to 21 September 2026 at the Visakhapatnam Port along with and of the Sri Lanka Navy.